 To foster implementation of the regional plan by providing technical assistance to public agencies and private interests on land use and natural resource planning matters; by disseminating land use and natural resource base data to public agencies and private interests; and by assisting county and local units of government in the preparation of local plans which refine and detail the regional plan.
 Achieving more substantial implementation of the regional land use plan was a key goal identified by the Commission's Advisory Committees on Regional Land Use Planning and Transportation Planning.
-The purpose of this effort is to achieve such implementation by refining and detailing the regional plan for counties and communities in the preparation or amendment of their county and community comprehensive, farmland preservation, and park and open space plans; by providing technical assistance on land use and natural resources planning; and by disseminating land use and natural resource base data.
-These efforts also include public involvement and education with respect to regional land use planning.
+The purpose of this effort is to achieve such implementation by refining and detailing the regional plan for counties and communities in the preparation or update of their county and community comprehensive, farmland preservation, and park and open space plans; by providing technical assistance on land use and natural resources planning; and by disseminating land use and natural resource base data.
+These efforts also include public involvement and education with respect to regional land use, housing, and natural resources planning.

 Between 2004 and 2011, the Commission staff assisted county and local units of government in the Region in preparing comprehensive plans in accordance with the State comprehensive planning law (Section 66.1001 of the Wisconsin Statutes).
 Such comprehensive plans serve to refine and detail the regional land use and transportation plans and other elements of the regional plan.
-Commission assistance included the preparation of multi-jurisdictional comprehensive plans for Kenosha, Ozaukee, Racine, Walworth, and Washington Counties, with a total of 65 cities, villages, and towns participating in those multi-jurisdictional planning efforts.
+Commission assistance included the preparation of multi-jurisdictional comprehensive plans for Kenosha, Ozaukee, Racine, and Washington Counties, with a total of 65 cities, villages, and towns participating in those multi-jurisdictional planning efforts.
 The multi-jurisdictional plans have been adopted by each of the concerned county boards.
-The governing bodies of the participating cities, villages, and towns have either adopted the multi-jurisdictional plan or adopted a community plan based upon the multi-jurisdictional plan.
+The governing bodies of the participating cities, villages, and towns have either adopted the multi-jurisdictional plan or adopted a community plan based on the multi-jurisdictional plan.
 The Commission also provided data and technical assistance to Waukesha County in the preparation of its multi-jurisdictional comprehensive plan.
 The Commission provided data, other assistance, and review comments to cities and villages in Milwaukee County and cities, towns, and villages in other counties upon request.

 After 2011, work shifted to assistance with updating and implementing comprehensive plans.
-In 2012 and 2013, Commission staff continued to respond to requests from local governments for assistance with plan updates (through the preparation of plan amendments) and in determining consistency between plan elements and between local plans and implementing ordinances.
+In 2012 through 2015, Commission staff continued to respond to requests from local governments for assistance with plan updates and in determining consistency between local plans and implementing ordinances.
+During 2015, the Commission completed work on an update to the Town of Belgium comprehensive plan in order to maintain consistency between the Town plan and the Ozaukee County farmland preservation plan, and the Town plan and a new Town zoning ordinance and map prepared for the Town by the Commission to meet the requirements of the Wisconsin Farmland Preservation Program enacted by the Legislature in 2009.